Skip to main content

 Healthcare AI Data Pipeline Readiness

 Healthcare AI is being built on FHIR APIs.
-Your FHIR normalization foundation is the bridge into AI-enabled workflows—a $multi-billion market forming now for FQHCs and behavioral health.
+Your data-readiness foundation is the bridge into AI-enabled workflows for FQHCs and behavioral health organizations.

 The Challenge: